Aliases for MAPK13 Gene

 GeneCards Summary for MAPK13 Gene

 MAPK13 (Mitogen-Activated Protein Kinase 13) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are cGMP-PKG signaling pathway and AGE-RAGE signaling pathway in diabetic complications.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK11.